 - Preheat oven to 350 degrees and place rack in bottom third of oven.
 Wash chicken, remove giblets (save for making broth later) and trim fat around cavity.

 - Place chicken in roasting pan.
-In a small bowl whisk 2T olive oil, apricot preserves and juice from half an orange.
+In a small bowl whisk 2T olive oil, apricot preserves (if using) and juice from half an orange.
 Brush all sides of chicken with olive oil/juice/preserve mixture then generously sprinkle all sides of chicken with sea salt, pepper and Herbs De Provence.

 - Place roasting pan, lid on in oven for 2 hours.